Attack of the Killer Donuts: Plot

-Johnny Wentworth wakes and prepares to go to his job at a small donut shop called Dandy Donuts, where he works with his childhood friend Michelle Kester.
+Johnny Wentworth wakes and prepares to go to his job at the Dandy Donuts donut shop, where he works with his childhood friend Michelle Kester.
 He first retrieves his tablet from his Uncle Luther, a mad scientist who has unwittingly created a serum to reanimate the dead.
-At the shop, which is normally empty, Johnny meets with his girlfriend, Victoria, and her friend Bobby at the shop, where Victoria demands money.
-When Luther later arrives at the shop demanding Johnny's tablet, a fight ensues between Luther and Cliff Burbank, the owner of Dandy Donuts.
+While at the shop, Johnny is confronted by his girlfriend Veronica and friend Bobby, who require money.
+Luther later arrives at the shop and demands Johnny's tablet, leading to a fight between Luther and Cliff Burbank, the owner of Dandy Donuts.

 During the scuffle, a vial of the serum flies out of Luther's breast pocket and lands in the fat of the donut fryer.
 This causes all donuts baked in the fryer to be contaminated, and, after some time, become animated as killer donuts.
-The pastries now contains a poisonous green liquid that quickly incapacitates consumers and eventually kills them.
-Regular customer Mrs. Scolari buys a dozen of these donuts.
+The donuts now contain a poisonous substance that quickly incapacitates and eventually kills any consumer.

-Two police officers also buy a box of contaminated donuts; after a handcuffed criminal eats one, he becomes sick and escapes the car, knocking the officers unconscious.
+Two police officers unknowingly buy a box of contaminated donuts.
+A captured criminal in their squad car eats one, becoming visibly sick and escaping the car, knocking the officers unconscious.
 A rival restaurant owner, Flanagan, visits Dandy Donuts and taunts Cliff with his new, healthier pastry.
 Cliff then convinces Flanagan to take home a sugar donut, unaware that the donut is contaminated.
 Later, while Flanagan is in the shower, the donut mutates and eats him alive.

-Johnny's friend Howard enters the shop and begins talking with Johnny and Michelle.
+Johnny's friend Howard arrives at Dandy Donuts and begins talking with Johnny and Michelle.
 Soon after, three teenagers enter the shop and begin harassing Michelle.
 Johnny defends her, and the incident escalates into a fight.
 Cliff fires Michelle for pepper spraying the teenagers; Johnny quits in protest, and Howard follows him.
 To mediate the situation, Cliff provides the teenagers with a complementary box of donuts.
-When the teenagers attempt to eat them, they are instead attacked by the killer donuts..
+When the teenagers attempt to eat them, they are instead attacked by the killer donuts.